DurhamMagnetoOptics/Odoo/stock_move_push_leftover/README.rst

 extra.
 This module is limited to the case where the quantity is increased beyond the needs of the chained move _before_ the move is committed.
 This may be unique to the purchase module.

+Note: demo data (from mts_else_mto) is, as setup, nearly but not quite sufficient for testing.
+You must first change the default location for the "Receipt" operation to be "WH/Goods In".